 My husband is the quintessential meat and potatoes guy, and his favorite way to enjoy that meat is when it is cooked over an open flame.
-Unfortunately with the days getting shorter and cooler, it’s hard to find the time to fire up the grill and enjoy a relaxing flame-cooked meal.
-Instead our afternoon and nights are filled up with my husband and I both working late hours, then coming home and working on the house, plus after school activities and lots of homework.
+Unfortunately, with the days getting shorter and cooler, it’s hard to find the time to fire up the grill and enjoy a relaxing flame-cooked meal.
+Instead, our afternoon and nights are filled up with my husband and I both working late hours, then coming home and working on the house, plus after school activities and lots of homework.
 By the time dinner time rolls around, I am doing my best just to get some food on the table.
-Luckily I have a collection of recipes that take just minutes to cook which are perfect for these busy nights!
+Luckily, I have a collection of recipes that take just minutes to cook which are perfect for these busy nights!

-One of my husband’s favorite ‘last minute meals’ is my Classic Patty Melt with Sauteed Onions.
+One of my husband’s favorites ‘last minute meals’ is my Classic Patty Melt with Sauteed Onions.
 During the summer I’ll make the patty melts on the grill, but when time is short and we’re wanting that juicy, flame-grilled taste I use Ball Park®Flame Grilled Patties instead.

 Ball Park® Patties are fully cooked beef or chicken patties that you can have ready in minutes.
 They come in 7 amazing varieties including the new Hickory Smoked Bacon and White Cheddar Chicken Patties.

-I can simply toss them in the microwave and they’ll be ready to go in just about one minute!
+I can simply toss them in the microwave, and they’ll be ready to go in just about one minute!
 I get to have a delicious and filling meal on the table in just minutes, while my husband gets his juicy, flame grilled taste!
 It’s a win-win situation!